 Still a little unsure?
 That's toadally OK!
 We can help you out in our separate blog post if you're having trouble deciding which ticket type is best for you and your frog squad.

 There are so many reasons why we love staying on-site at Universal Orlando Resort.
-To recap, all Universal Orlando hotel guests receive Early Park Admission, an amazing perk that allows you to access Universal's Islands of Adventure and/or Universal Studios Florida an hour early and Universal's Volcano Bay half an hour early.
+To recap, all Universal Orlando hotel guests receive Early Park Admission, an amazing perk that allows you to access Universal's Islands of Adventure, Universal Studios Florida and Universal's Volcano Bay up to one hour early.
 That extra ride time is invaluable and will help you avoid longer wait times in outdoor queues when the sun starts beaming down mid-morning.

 On top of that, Universal Orlando hotels are all only a short walk, shuttle ride or boat ride away from the parks.
 This allows you the perfect escape from the heat mid-day if you've had an early start and want to head back later once the sun starts setting.
 Nothing beats a mid-day nap in an air-conditioned hotel room or a splash in a resort pool!